gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 ## Prerequisites<a id="prereqs"></a>

-1. You will need the Java SDK version 11 or later.
+1. GWT 2.11.0 still supports Java 8 (running and building).
+We suggest to use at least Java 11 or 17.
 If necessary, download and install the Java SE Development Kit (JDK) <a href="https://adoptium.net/de/temurin/releases/" rel="nofollow">from Eclipse Temurin</a> for your platform.
 Install the JDK by following the installation instructions.
-2. Apache Maven is also necessary to run the gwt-maven-archetype. command line arguments in this sample.
+2. Apache Maven is also necessary to run the gwt-maven-archetype.
+In this sample the Maven CLI is used.
 If you don't already have it, install <a href="https://maven.apache.org/download.cgi" rel="nofollow">Apache Maven</a>.

 If you have problems running the gwt-maven-archetype from the command line, try setting the